 100 Thieves: Group Prediction – 4th

 To say it’s been a poor Worlds showing for North America this year is like saying leaving Yuumi unbanned is probably not a great idea – it’s a true statement but it completely misses the gravity of the situation.
 No LCS team has won so much as a single game at Worlds this year, with 100 Thieves looking every bit as unconvincing as NA’s other teams.
 Look, no one expected them to beat Gen G or RNG.
-These are two of the best teams in the world right now, but it’s the manner in which they’ve lost, combined with their lack of ability to threaten CTBC Flying Oyster that’s been the cause of so much dismay for North America fans.
+These are two of the best teams in the world right now, but it’s how they’ve lost, combined with their lack of ability to threaten CTBC Flying Oyster that’s been the cause of so much dismay for fans of North America.
 When your region is hosting Worlds, you want to make your fans proud and give them something to sing about on home soil.
 Unfortunately, it looks like it’s going to be a 0-6 for 100 Thieves in Group D as they have no chance of winning a single game in their current form.

 Coming into Worlds this year, while I secretly hoped G2 would pull it out of the bag and refind that form that defined them so heavily in 2019, my realistic expectation was that nobody would be able to stop Gen G. However, the group stage has already completely turned my expectations on its head.
 Gen G have faltered, and while JDG haven’t dropped a single game, they do not look as unstoppable as you would expect from the LPL first seed.
-For the first time in 3 years, it looks like Europe have a chance to go on and win everything.
+For the first time in 3 years, it looks like Europe has a chance to go on and win everything.
 I know we say this every year, but with Rogue at the helm, this very much could be Europe’s year.
-How fitting would it be if the team that so few believed in, ended up being the team to bring glory and success to the LEC.
-While there’s a long way to go, for the first time in quite some time Europe fans really have something to smile about at Worlds.
+How fitting would it be if the team that so few believed in, ended up being the team to bring glory and success to the LEC?
+While there’s a long way to go, for the first time in quite some time Europe fans have something to smile about at Worlds.